zbreit/ProgrammingNotes/notes/JS/ES6 Notes.md

 ## Let vs. Var
  - **Naming Conflicts**
-    - Using `var`, you can override other variables with the same name:
+    - Using `var`, you can override other variables with the same name
     - `let` will throw an error if there's a naming conflict
 ```js
 var dave = "10";